flyway/flyway-docker/README.md

 ## Adding a JDBC driver

-Flyway ships by default with drivers for

-- Aurora MySQL
-- Aurora PostgreSQL
-- CockroachDB
-- Derby
-- Firebird
-- H2
-- HSQLDB
-- MariaDB
-- Oracle
-- Percona XtraDB Cluster
-- PostgreSQL
-- SQL Server
-- SQLite
-- Sybase ASE

-If your database is not in this list, or if you want to ship a different or newer driver than the one included you can do so using the `flyway/drivers` volume.
+If your database driver is not shipped by default (you can check the official documentation [here](https://flywaydb.org/documentation/) to see if it is), or if you want to use a different or newer driver than the one included you can do so using the `flyway/drivers` volume.

 ### Example